jlvFlores/Portfolio-v2/README.md

 > Below is a list of the current key features of this project.

+- A loading page of which I am proud of.
 - Home page displays 6 of the best projects I've worked on.
 - About section that displays a short description of what I do, a button that leads to my resume and the techs I've worked with.
 - Contact section that displays a form to contact me and links to my social media accounts.